a1383n/secureforward-proxy/README.md

 SecureForward is a minimal, lightweight and efficient SSL/TLS passthrough proxy designed for secure forwarding of encrypted traffic.
 It provides features such as IP control and SNI filtering, making it suitable for various networking environments.

+> [!CAUTION]
+> ### The responsibility for using this program lies with the user.
+In some countries, including Iran, using proxies to bypass internet censorship is illegal.
+Users must ensure their use of ScureProxy complies with all applicable laws.

 ## Features
 - SSL/TLS Passthrough: Securely forwards encrypted traffic without decrypting it.
 - IP Control: Allows control over which IP addresses can access the proxy.